erictt/computer-science-learning/computational-thinking/lecture-9.md

 <img src="media/15021794267155.jpg" width=300 />

-* the SEM is very close to the Standard Deviation of Population
+* So, we can say, the SEM is very close to the sample standard deviation by using the population as `s`.
+But can we use the Sample Standard Deviation to instead the Population Standard Deviation?

 #### Compare Sample Standard Deviation

+* to prove that the sample estimate of the population standard deviation (sample standard deviation) is close to the population standard deviation
 * compare the differences between the Standard Deviation of Sample(**NOT Standard Error of the Means**) and the Standard Deviation of the Population:

 ```python